bahamas10/bash-style-guide/README.md

-Even though `$printf_date_supported` undergoes word-splitting in the `if` statement in that example, quotes are not used because the contents of that variable are controlled explicitly and not taken from a user or command.
+Even though `$printf_date_supported` undergoes word-splitting in the `if` statement in that example, quotes are not used because the contents of that variable are controlled explicitly by the programmer and not taken from a user or command.

 Also, variables like `$$`, `$?`, `$#`, etc. don't required quotes because they will never contain spaces, tabs, or newlines.